-Legacy of Love, the 2020 African American Caregivers Forum, is scheduled on Saturday, November 14.
-Due to concern about COVID-19, this year’s event will be held online.
-Please bookmark this page and return for more information this summer or early fall.
+Legacy of Love, the 2022 African American Caregivers Forum, is scheduled on Saturday, November 12 (during National Family Caregivers Month).
+Due to ongoing concerns about COVID-19, this year’s event will be held online.

-Accessibility: Forum sponsors encourage everyone to participate.
-For disability accommodations or accessibility information, e-mail Aging and Disability Services planner Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.
+Accessibility: Auto-captions will be available in multiple languages (your choice of Amharic, English, French, Somali, Spanish or Swahili).
+For accessibility information, e-mail Aging and Disability Services planner Karen Winston at Karen.Winston@seattle.gov.

-The Legacy of Love African American Caregivers Forum relies on sponsors, exhibitors, and advertising so that the event can remain free for family caregivers.
-For information about sponsorship and exhibitor opportunities, contact Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.
+The Legacy of Love African American Caregivers Forum relies on sponsors so the event can remain free of charge for family caregivers.
+For information about sponsorship opportunities, e-mail Karen Winston at Karen.Winston@seattle.gov.

 Previous Legacy of Love Forums